 Types of Permits

-Section 2081 subdivision (b) of the Fish and Game Code allows CDFW to authorize take of species listed as endangered, threatened, candidate, or a rare plant, if that take is incidental to otherwise lawful activities and if certain conditions are met.
+Section 2081 subdivision (b) of the Fish and Game Code allows CDFW to authorize take of species listed as endangered, threatened, or candidate pursuant to the California Endangered Species Act (CESA), and Title 14, Section 786.9 of the California Code of Regulations similarly allows CDFW to authorize take of plants listed as rare pursuant to the Native Plant Protection Act (NPPA), if that take is incidental to otherwise lawful activities and if certain conditions are met.
 These authorizations are commonly referred to as incidental take permits (ITPs).

-A Safe Harbor Agreement (SHA) authorizes incidental take of a species listed as endangered, threatened, candidate, or a rare plant, if implementation of the agreement is reasonably expected to provide a net conservation benefit to the species, among other provisions.
-SHAs are intended to encourage landowners to voluntarily manage their lands to benefit CESA-listed species.
-California SHAs are analogous to the federal safe harbor agreement program and CDFW has the authority to issue a consistency determination based on a federal safe harbor agreement.
+A Safe Harbor Agreement (SHA) authorizes incidental take of a species listed as endangered, threatened, or candidate pursuant to CESA, rare plant under the NPPA, and/or declining or vulnerable species if implementation of the agreement is reasonably expected to provide a net conservation benefit to the species, among other provisions.
+SHAs are intended to encourage landowners to voluntarily manage their lands to benefit species in need of conservation.
+California SHAs are analogous to the federal safe harbor agreement program and CDFW has the authority to issue a consistency determination based on a federal safe harbor agreement or a federal candidate conservation agreement with assurances.